amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 71.md

 If dispelled, there is a spot near the table where a spot of worn ground indicates that someone has stood there and done so many times.

 Upstairs, Ileus has a lot of space paraphernalia, including a telescope and an orrery set to the position of Harmonic Alignment.
+The ceiling of his room is painted to look like the night sky, and it is actually an accurate model of the stars.